machinelearningprodigy/SamparkSetu/README.md

-# Nexus - Next Level Sci-Fi Lost & Found Platform
+# SamparkSetu - Next Level Sci-Fi Lost & Found Platform

 A futuristic lost and found platform with a sci-fi theme, built with Next.js, Supabase, and Tailwind CSS.